jesperancinha/sea-shell-archiver/sea-shell-service-spring-web-flux/sea-shell-rest-service/Readme.md

 The three techniques used are:

-1. Using Futures
+1. Using Loose subscribers
-2. Using Reactive MVC decoupled
+2. Using Loose publishers
-3. Using Reactive MVC coupled
+3. Using coordinated publishers

 NOTE: In version [2.0.0](../../ReviewLogs.md) of this project, there is a [new module](../../sea-shell-service-immutable), where the immutable implementation is presented in one go.
 Please have a look at it to see an example of a better implementation.